Fiji

 National Disaster Management Office (NDMO), Fiji

-https://www.ndmo.gov.fj ( Website not working )
+https://www.ndmo.gov.fj ( Website is not accessible from outside in Fiji???? )

 The NDMO was established to facilitate, coordinate and manage national disaster risk reduction and disaster management activities to enhance the provisions of a safer and more secure Fiji.